FDA expands use of cervical cancer vaccine up to age 45

 - Amazon's $15 an hour a win?
 Not so, some veteran workers say

-- Rapidly shifting battery technology complicates Zunum's plans for hybrid electric airplane
+The latest version of Gardasil protects against nine strains of HPV, four more than the original.

+According to the CDC, each year about 33,700 women and men are diagnosed with a cancer caused by an HPV infection, including 12,000 women with cervical cancer, which kills about 4,000 annually.

 Merck said the list price for Gardasil 9 is $205 per dose.
-Two or three doses are needed.
+Two doses are needed for those vaccinated before 15, while three are recommended for older people.